djozsef/openpgp-docs/Setting up EIDAuthenticate with OpenPGP card.md

 This is it!
 Now you have an OpenPGP card filled with keys and an X509 certificate of your Authentication key.

-<a name="set-up-eidauthenticate">Set up EIDAuthenticate</a>
+<a id="set-up-eidauthenticate">Set up EIDAuthenticate</a>
 ----------------------

 **Install OpenPGP card middleware**

-Out of the box OpenPGP card is not recognized in Windows, so you need to download and install [OpenPGP card mini driver](http://www.mysmartlogon.com/products/openpgp-card-mini-driver.html) from My Smart Logon website.
+Out of the box OpenPGP card is not recognized in Windows, so you need to download and install [OpenPGP card mini driver](http://www.mysmartlogon.com/products/openpgp-card-mini-driver.html) from MySmartLogon's website.
 To test if the mini driver is installed properly and your card can be used, open a Command Line prompt and enter:

     certutil -scinfo

 If you see your reader and a `Card: OpenPGP card` entry, then installation went fine and you are ready to continue.
-A detailed mini driver test is available on [My Smart Logon website](http://www.mysmartlogon.com/test-the-presence-of-a-minidriver-or-a-csp/).
+A detailed mini driver test is available on [MySmartLogon's website](http://www.mysmartlogon.com/test-the-presence-of-a-minidriver-or-a-csp/).

 Now that you have a properly configured OpenPGP card you can proceed to [obtain](http://www.mysmartlogon.com/download/#EIDAuthenticate) and set up EIDAuthenticate.
-I will not cover this process while Vincent Le Toux from [My Smart Logon](http://www.mysmartlogon.com/) already made a pretty straightforward video presentation about it: https://www.youtube.com/watch?v=FsjlTxKL1x8
+I will not cover this process while Vincent Le Toux from [MySmartLogon](http://www.mysmartlogon.com/) already made a pretty straightforward video presentation about it: https://www.youtube.com/watch?v=FsjlTxKL1x8

-<a name="tldr">TL;DR</a>
+<a id="tldr">TL;DR</a>
 -----

 The most important factors to get OpenPGP card working with EIDAuthenticate: